How do you make a laser cutter whisper?

-Click on the video above to see how the laser engraved the lightest whisper to create a design referencing a type of garden fence you might find in an urban community park and echoing the haunting quality of Laura’s painted photographs.
+Click on the video above to see how the laser engraved the lightest whisper to create a design referencing a kind of garden fence you might find in an urban community park and echoing the haunting quality of Laura’s painted photographs.

-When it comes to engraving, a whole range of effects can be achieved, including different colors, depths, and edge qualities.
-Depending of the type of wood the engraved area may turn dark brown (cherry, maple, basswood) or light brown (poplar, birch).
+When it comes to engraving, a whole range of effects can be achieved, including different colors, depths and edge qualities.
+Depending of the type of wood, the engraved area may turn dark brown (cherry, maple, basswood) or light brown (poplar, birch).